 As a parent, you are the most important and consistent person in your child’s life.
 You might have noticed your child is doing things differently or at a different pace from other children.
-If you have concerns about your child’s development, ECI will help you get the services you need for your child.
+If you have concerns about your child’s development, use the ECI Developmental checklist (PDF) to see if your child is on target.
+ECI will help you get the services you need for your child.
 To learn more, visit your local ECI program.

 What is early intervention?

 Early Intervention is the process of identifying and responding to your family’s concerns about your child’s development.
 Early intervention works best as the brain is developing.
 While all infants and toddlers learn at their own pace, some might need extra help to develop certain skills.

 Children enrolled in ECI can receive a variety of early intervention services based on your child’s needs and what you feel is important to address.

 Why is it important to address your concerns early?

 From birth to 36 months of age, children are learning how to communicate, explore their world and form relationships.
 They are also beginning to learn how to take care of themselves, like feeding themselves and showing self-control.
 Development happens over time by building on previously learned skills.
 This is why early is best.